mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

 ## Subsampling Frequent Words

-There's one final bit of detail that you need to know before you can actually train the Skipgram model—subsampling of frequent words.
+There's one final bit of detail that you need to know before you can actually train the Skip-gram model—subsampling of frequent words.

 In a typical natural language corpus, there are a small number of words that appear frequently.
 Often too frequently—in fact, the most common English word "the" appears 5% of time in a typical English corpus, which means, on average, one out of every 20 words in English text is "the"!